Skip Ribbon Commands

 The plan administrator (and the safety team, where applicable) is responsible for:

-• Ensuring that unsafe conditions that were highlighted by the self-inspections are addressed or otherwise remedied
+• Ensuring that unsafe conditions that were highlighted by the self-inspections or the reports of violent incidents or threats are addressed or otherwise remedied

-• Determining the amount of money required to correct any major conditions
+• Determining the amount of money required to correct any major conditions, whether physical or staffing

 • Preparing a memorandum, if necessary, which is directed to the person in charge and requests corrections or repairs